Medicare prescription drug coverage options in a nutshell. (Video, 3:43)Open video transcript

 Learn if your drugs have coverage restrictions or limits

-HAP Senior Plus® plans have additional requirements for coverage or limits on coverage for certain prescription drugs.
+HAP Senior Plus (HMO), (HMO-POS) and (PPO) plans and HAP Primary Choice Medicare (HMO) have additional requirements for coverage or limits on coverage for certain prescription drugs.
 A team of doctors and pharmacists developed these requirements and limits to help us provide quality care and control drug plan costs.

-Find out if a drug you take is subject to these additional requirements or limits by searching for your medication in our 2018 drug list (PDF).
+Find out if a drug you take is subject to these additional requirements or limits by searching for your medication in our 2019 Medicare formulary (PDF), also known as a drug list.
 To search drug list press Ctrl+F (Command+F for Mac) and type in the name of the drug to see whether it’s included in the covered drug list for your type of plan.
 The drug name will be highlighted.

 We require you get approval from us before you fill certain prescriptions.
 This gives us a chance to be certain these drugs are used correctly and only when truly necessary.
 If you don’t get prior authorization, we may not cover the drug.

 Part B versus Part D prior authorization

 Some prescription drugs require prior authorization to determine whether they should be covered under Medicare Part B or Part D. These drugs may be covered under either part depending upon the circumstances.
 Information may need to be submitted describing the use and setting of the drug in order for us to determine how to cover it.

 We limit the amounts of certain drugs we’ll cover per prescription over a defined period of time.

 In some cases, we require you to first try one drug to treat your medical condition before we will cover another drug for that condition.
 For example, if Drug A and Drug B both treat your medical condition, we may require your doctor to prescribe Drug A first.
 If Drug A does not work for you, we will then cover Drug B.